digitalservicebund/useid-backend-service/doc/adr/0002-use-gradle-as-build-tool.md

 Gradle [performs better compared to Maven](https://gradle.org/gradle-vs-maven-performance/), thus we may spend less time waiting for the build.

-Furthermore it is easily customizable as build script is code and as it was modeled with extensibility in mind; its approach to dependency management is superior; separation of unit and integration tests can be accomplished out of the box.
+Furthermore it is easily customizable because the build script is code and it was modeled with extensibility in mind; its approach to dependency management is superior; separation of unit and integration tests can be accomplished out of the box.